sahithyandev/s2/src/content/docs/data-structures-and-algorithms/data-structures/02-tree.md

   - If the value is less than the current node's value, move to the left child.
   - If the value is greater than the current node's value, move to the right child.
-- Insert the Node: When you reach a `null` position (where there is no left or right child), insert the new node there.
+- Insert the Node: When a `null` position is reached, the new node is inserted.

 ### Deletion Logic